A Streetcar Named Desire (1951 film): Box office

 In the months after its release in September 1951, A Streetcar Named Desire grossed $4.2 million in the United States and Canada, with 15 million tickets sold against a production budget of $1.8 million.
 A reissue of the film by 20th Century Fox in 1958 grossed an additional $700,000.

 Critical response

 Upon release, the film drew very high praise.
 The New York Times critic Bosley Crowther stated that "inner torments are seldom projected with such sensitivity and clarity on the screen" and commending both Vivien Leigh's and Marlon Brando's performances.
 Film critic Roger Ebert has also expressed praise for the film, calling it a "great ensemble of the movies."
 The film has a 97% rating on Rotten Tomatoes based on 62 reviews, with an average rating of 8.60/10.
-The consensus reads, "A feverish rendition of a heart-rending story, A Streetcar Named Desire gives Tennessee Williams' stage play explosive power on the screen thanks to Elia Kazan's searing direction and a sterling ensemble at the peak of their craft."
+The consensus reads, "A feverish rendition of a heart-rending story, A Streetcar Named Desire gives Tennessee Williams's stage play explosive power on the screen thanks to Elia Kazan's searing direction and a sterling ensemble at the peak of their craft."